Optimizing AXPY with Twists and Turns

 Code generation

 To generate C we embed it in OCaml in tagless-final style, as described elsewhere.
-The embedded language is represented by the signature C_cde, abbreviated to just C. Expressions of the C language are represented in OCaml as values of the type τ C.exp, where τ is int, etc. Statements of C are represented by values of the type τ C.stm, where τ is often unit (which corresponds to void in C); unit C.stm is a monoid, with the reduction seq : unit C.stm list -> unit C.stm -- meaning that C statements can be combined into one composite statement.
+The embedded language is represented by the signature C_cde, abbreviated to just C. Integer expressions of the C language are represented in OCaml as values of the type int C.exp, and similarly for bool and other expressions.
+Statements of C are represented by values of the type τ C.stm, where τ is often unit (which corresponds to void in C); unit C.stm is a monoid, with the reduction seq : unit C.stm list -> unit C.stm -- meaning that C statements can be combined into one composite statement.

 There are several realizations of the RING: For example, floating-point numbers, to a good approximation: